jonbartels/mirth-connect-dashboard-count/README.md

 # mirth-connect-dashboard-count
 A Mirth Connect plugin to show the counts of channels in channel groups.

+Also shows the listening port for HTTP, TCP, and WS connectors in the dashboard.

 # Original idea from Slack